 All of this goes a long way to explaining the design of their maturation program.
 The Gospel Solera Rye, which launched in September 2019 (retailing for around $80), is matured in a purpose-built 6 x 4 barrel system.
 100% rye spirit is initially fed into the top layer, comprising of virgin American oak, and is then transferred throughout the solera until it reaches the bottom barrels which previously held Australian red wine.
 The resulting spirit then classifies as a rye whiskey in the US, but it can’t be called whisky in Australia as the components are younger than the minimum two year requirement, so the term doesn’t appear on the label.
 It’s a progressive, forward-thinking approach, aimed at creating an affordable Australian rye.
 But it’s also raised the hackles of traditionalists in certain quarters of the industry.

-A straight rye whiskey is also planned for release in 2020, which will completely satisfy both Australian and American regulations.
+The Gospel straight rye whiskey was then launched in March 2020.
+The straight rye is fully matured in new American oak barrels and completely satisfies both Australian and American whisky regulations.
 The Gospel’s growing team of Australian distilling specialists, which includes the highly experienced Ian Thorn, formerly of Starward, and Alex Poulsen, who previously managed the Hippocampus and Boatrocker distilleries, also proves this is a bold project eyeing a big future in Australia and abroad.